 An actor has a simple job:

 - Create additional child actors

 The data that an actor stores cannot be changed or corrupted by another actor indirectly.
-For example Actor A can't run processes that changes Actor B's state.
-Actor A must send a message to Actor B asking Actor B to change Actor B's state.
-Actor B can then return a message back to Actor A. Think of it like using get & set methods in object oriented programming.
+For example Actor A can't run some processes that change Actor B's state without sending a message to Actor B asking Actor B to make adjustments & return a message back to Actor A. Think of it like using get & set methods in object oriented programming.
 It allows you to have some protections for your data.

 The messages actors send to each other are typically asynchronous.
 That means they aren't guaranteed to happen in a sequential order.
 It's comparable to your local Postal Service or attaching messages to carrier pigeons.
 Some languages/frameworks do allow ways of synchronous message passing though.

 Actors only process one message at a time, which is why it can be helpful to spin up multiple actors to one address.
 Fortunately actors can create additional child actors when necessary.
-In the case of a child actor that takes a while to create, a parent actor can send a message to that child to receive in the future.
+Not only can they create child actors though.
+In the case of a child actor that takes a while to create, a parent actor can send a message to that child to receive when it is done being created.
 Think of it like passing a function as a parameter to another function.
 If that doesn't make sense, you can think of it like a mother writing notes to her baby while she's pregnant.
-Instead of instantly giving the message to the child, the child receives the message when it is old enough to read it.
+The mother than presents the messages to the child when they're old enough to understand.